 It was a dark and stormy afternoon…

 I’ve always enjoyed Edward Bulwer-Lytton‘s works (honest).
 Interestingly, while he did provoke opprobrium for the phrase “it was a dark and stormy night“, he equally garnered admiration, leading to a lovely Bulwer-Lytton Fiction Contest for “the funniest opening sentences from the worst novels never written”.
-How can one express the delight (?) of reading, “Dawn Esterbrooke looked lovingly upon the gifts which her lifelong childhood friends brought to her wedding shower, but inside her guts churned like an overripe peach in a blender because only two hours earlier she had left a motel with her best friend’s homosexual father.”
+How can one express the delight (?) of reading winners such as, “Dawn Esterbrooke looked lovingly upon the gifts which her lifelong childhood friends brought to her wedding shower, but inside her guts churned like an overripe peach in a blender because only two hours earlier she had left a motel with her best friend’s homosexual father.”

 by Steve Garman of Pensacola, Florida.

 Snoopy, of Peanuts’ fame, repeatedly uses this sentence as his never-quite-written novel’s opening line:

 Long may the contest live.
 So what’s the connection to a long and stormy afternoon?
 As somewhat anticipated, not just lurking puffin passions but also long-held piping proficiency demands rise just when you have the least time for practice.
 [Yes, dear reader, adopting Bulwer-Lytton stylisms]

 The perceptive, Scottish, incoming Master of the Worshipful Company of Marketors, Lesley Wilson, spotted an opportunity to have a Sheriff pipe her into her installation ceremony.
 I accepted her request with honour, not least as the Marketors kindly made me an honorary liveryman last year.